bitwarden/help/_articles/importing/teams-enterprise-migration-guide.md

 tags: [import, teams, enterprise, onboarding, security]
 order: 98
 ---
-## Bitwarden exclusive content: Making migration easy
+## Bitwarden: Making migration easy

 Securing your Organization with Bitwarden is straightforward and secure.